Your basket is currently empty!

 Income above £50,270 is taxed at the higher rate of 40%.
 On a salary of £60,000, the first £12,570 is tax-free, and the next £37,700 (£50,270 minus £12,570) is taxed at 20%.
 The remaining £9,730 which falls in the higher rate tax band (£60,000 minus £50,270) is taxed at 40%.

-The following example illustrates tax on an annual salary of £60,000:
+The following example shows the tax calculation on an annual salary of £60,000:

 Salary of £60,000 | Amount | Tax % | Tax |